rockstor/rockstor-doc/faq.rst

 For home or small business use, we've seen Rockstor install flawlessly on HP, DELL and Supermicro servers and desktops.
-The developers of Rockstor have use HP Micro servers for individual use.
+The developers of Rockstor have used HP Micro servers for personal use.

 Rockstor also installs smoothly on the latest generation of servers from vendors like HP and Supermicro.